OWASP/www-chapter-sagar-institute-of-science-and-technology/index.md

 OWASP Sagar Institute of Science and Technology (SISTec) Student Chapter was founded to promote Secure Application Development, By Organizing Meetups, Webinars and trainings.

 ## Participation
-You join our meetup group to get updates about our events.
+You can join our meetup group to get updates about our events.

 ## About OWASP
 The Open Web Application Security Project (OWASP) is a nonprofit foundation that works to improve the security of software.
 All of our projects ,tools, documents, forums, and chapters are free and open to anyone interested in improving application security.